vadeli/vadeli.github.io/index.md

 # About Me!

-I am a PhD candidate in Computer Science at the University of Toronto, specializing in Computer Vision and Machine Learning.
-My research focuses on improving health monitoring systems, specifically gait analysis and fall risk prediction for older adults with dementia.
-I have extensive experience in pose estimation, human activity recognition, and visual detection.
+I am a Computer Science PhD candidate at University of Toronto, advised by [Babak Taati](https://www.cs.toronto.edu/~taati/) and [Andrea Iaboni](https://rsi.utoronto.ca/faculty/andrea-iaboni).
+I am also affiliated with [KITE - Univeristy Health Network](https://kite-uhn.com/) as a Research Assistant.
+Previously, I was a Researcher at [Vision & Learning for Autonomous AI (VL4AI) Lab](https://vl4ai.erc.monash.edu/), Monash University.

+My research interests broadly span Computer Vision and Deep Learning.
+I am particularly interested in developing generative models, for 3D human motion analysis using various human sensing technologies, such as video and sensory data, with applications in healthcare.

 ## Education